What you see: Sunken, darker areas on your strawberries

 What it is: Aging in action

 As fruits age they lose water and their cell walls weaken.
 Strawberries are especially prone to deflating because, at peak ripeness, they puff themselves up with little air pockets that rely on pressure from water-packed cells to stay firm.
-So it’s no surprise that in the image above, these older strawberries seem to be caving in, with their weakened flesh sporting bruise-y spots.
+So it’s no surprise that in the image above, these older strawberries seem to be caving in, with their weakened flesh sporting soft spots.
 Also, check out the leaves: they’re looking pretty dry and crispy.

 Softening fruit like this is more susceptible to mold, but as long as you don’t see any, it’s still fine.
 The next question is will it taste very good?
 That depends!

-They're supposed to soften - a bit
+Strawberries are supposed to soften – a bit

 Strawberries soften, sweeten and develop flavor as they ripen with age—the better to convince us animals to eat them and then, erm, distribute their seeds.
 (Fun fact: a complex mixture of more than 300 flavor compounds has been detected in ripening strawberries.)